moq-wg/moq-transport/draft-lcurley-warp.md

 ## Groups
 Objects are marked with metadata that facilitate congestion response in relays.
 That information also facilitate synchronization to intermediate points, as needing when "fast forwarding" or "rewinding" a media stream.
-In warp, this is implemented by arranging objects in groups, with the following properties:

-* The beginning of a group is a potential synchronization point,
+Applications can define groups however they see fit, as long as the following property applies:

 * If a decoder has received all previous objects from the beginning of a group up to the current one, then the current one can be properly decoded and rendered.